Honest Deputy vs RosterElf comparison 2026 (Australia)

 Both RosterElf and Deputy offer reporting tools that surface labour, attendance and workforce insights — but they take noticeably different approaches in design, depth and usability.

-Data-driven insights help businesses optimise labour costs and workforce planning.
+Data-driven insights help businesses improve labour costs and workforce planning.
 Both platforms offer reporting capabilities with different levels of depth.

 RosterElf includes built-in analytics covering labour costs, roster efficiency, attendance patterns and payroll summaries.
 Reports can be filtered by location, team or date range, and exported for further analysis.
 These features are included in the core plan.